 The 78-unit curriculum of the MSW Program provides the mix of academic, experiential, and research experiences essential for MSW students.
 Students must maintain a grade point average of at least a 3.0 (or a letter grade of B on a 4.0 scale) and meet the knowledge, skill, and professional performance competencies outlined by the Program in order to remain in regular standing toward degree completion.
 Because the MSW degree prepares graduates for direct practice with the public, course grades should meet the minimum B (3.0 on a 4.0 scale) standard, which by University policy indicates satisfactory performance.
-Courses in which a student earns a grade below a B (3.0 on a 4.0 scale) must be repeated.
+Courses in which a student earns a grade below a B (3.0 on a 4.0 scale) may need to be repeated (or may not apply to the degree) if competency in the subject area is related to practice performance with clients, and a grade less than a 3.0 represents marginal or unsatisfactory practice performance.